25 Aug Inventory Allocation in 2023 (Definition, Methods, Tips)

 3. Cluster-based allocation

 Store clustering is a more refined approach than tiering.
-Retailers allocate product to stores with shared characteristics.
+Retailers allocate products to stores with shared characteristics.
 For example, format clustering puts flagships, outlets, and popups into their own groups.
 Climate clustering, on the other hand, would treat southern stores differently from northern stores.
 The trouble is, you can’t define a store by a single property.
 Northern flagship stores may have more in common with local outlets than with southern flagships.

 4. Demographic-based allocation